usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### 4.4.1.5.
 Presence Requirements

-In-person and unsupervised remote identity proofing are allowed.
-The CSP SHOULD offer both in-person and unsupervised remote proofing.
+In-person and remote identity proofing are allowed.
+The CSP SHOULD offer both in-person and remote proofing.

 #### <a name="4-4-1-6"></a> 4.4.1.6.
 Address Confirmation